liamwalsh1980/Milestone-Project-3/README.md

 ### Media Queries

-- Flash messages: I made sure that all flash messages were sizes, positioned and had the relevant color based on the pallet i had available
+- Flash messages: I made sure that all flash messages were sizes, positioned and had the relevant color based on the pallet I had available

 - Navbar: Size and positioning of the FilmZone Logo and icon adjusted on smaller and bigger screen sizes and would be noticed across all pages as they navbar is shared.